PKizzle/dns/cmd/atomdns/README.md

 Currently atomdns is able to:

 - Serve zone data from a file; with DNSSEC support (_dbfile_), plus:
-  - Zone tranfers and notifies.
+  - Zone transfers and notifies.
   - DNSSEC signing (_sign_).
 - Provide query logging (_log_).
 - Access control for queryes (_acl_).